Awaken3d/phonegap-BunnyDash/README.md

-# phonegap-tictactoe
+# phonegap-BunnyDash
-Phonegap wrapper for tictactoe
+Phonegap wrapper for BunnyDash